"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Introduction

-Our work pursues this aim, yet there remain four key research gaps that need to be addressed.
+Our work pursues this aim by supporting and uncovering how those who are affected by AI outcomes and also lack AI expertise (whom we refer to as lay stakeholders, or simply stakeholders in this work) assess AI outcome fairness.
+However, there remain four key research gaps that need to be addressed.
 First, current HCI and fairness practice led by AI experts may result in overly narrow definitions of fairness and introduce biases stemming from experts' choices of features and metrics \cite{10.1145/3411764.3445308}.
 Indeed, to which features stakeholders pay attention has not been sufficiently investigated, even though previous research indicates that stakeholders have a broader fairness concerns, including features such as \textit{income} in loan scenarios \cite{10.1145/3514258}.
 Second, current research does not capture how these features are prioritized by stakeholders to understand their fairness trade-offs.
 Third, current studies have attempted to solicit metric preferences from stakeholders \cite{FaccT2024MetricPreferenceInvestigation, wong2020democratizing,10.1145/3411764.3445308,Saxena/10.1145/3306618.3314248,2024crowdsource/10.1145/3640543.3645209,ilvento:LIPIcs.FORC.2020.2,Yokota2022Toward} but primarily focus on soliciting stakeholders' most preferred fairness metric and overlook how stakeholders perceive fairness nuances at the level of specific features \cite{10.1145/3411764.3445308, 2024crowdsource/10.1145/3640543.3645209,MathematicalNotions/10.1145/3292500.3330664, Saxena/10.1145/3306618.3314248}.
 This limits opportunities for stakeholders to articulate their specific fairness needs \cite{doi:10.1080/10447318.2022.2067936}, and fails to uncover the complexity of how metric preferences interact with different features \cite{2024crowdsource/10.1145/3640543.3645209, 10.1145/3411764.3445308}.
 Last, only limited research has engaged stakeholders in deciding acceptable fairness thresholds \cite{earnfairness}, but those established by legal standards or determined by AI experts may again not necessarily align with stakeholder expectations.
 Therefore, general studies that begin with and focus solely on metric preferences \cite{Saxena/10.1145/3306618.3314248,10.1145/3514258, MathematicalNotions/10.1145/3292500.3330664,2024crowdsource/10.1145/3640543.3645209,FaccT2024MetricPreferenceInvestigation, earnfairness, 10.1145/3411764.3445308,10.1145/3357236.3395528, doi:10.1080/10447318.2022.2067936} may offer AI experts some insight into how stakeholders define fairness.
 However, such an approach may not reveal which aspects of fairness stakeholders believe should be protected and prioritized, or whether the AI system is perceived as fair under the applied metrics, thereby possibly failing to align fairness with stakeholder values.